Type 093 submarine

-The Type 093 submarine (NATO reporting name: Shang class) is a class of nuclear-powered attack submarines constructed by the People's Republic of China for the People's Liberation Army Navy (PLAN).
+The Type 093 submarine (NATO reporting name: Shang class) is a family of nuclear-powered attack submarine classes constructed by the People's Republic of China for the People's Liberation Army Navy (PLAN).

 Development

 The first-generation of Chinese nuclear submarines, the Type 091 attack and the Type 092 ballistic missile submarines (SSBN), were costly for their limited capability.
 There was little political support for further development after the Cultural Revolution; they were not a priority in Deng Xiaoping's Four Modernizations.
 Research on design and foreign developments continued throughout the 1980s, with a new reactor design in development by 1987.
 Support for new nuclear submarines emerged in 1994 under Jiang Zemin after the 1993 Yinhe incident and continued tensions with Taiwan.
 Reportedly, Russian experts contributed to the Type 093's design.
 The first boat was laid down in 1994 and commissioned in 2006.
 The first two boats had unsatisfactory speed and noise.
 Further boats were delayed to free yard capacity for the Type 094 SSBN.

 The four Type 093A boats, commissioned from 2015-2018, introduced longer streamlined sails for greater speed.
 The first two Type 093As were also relatively quieter by incorporating acoustic dampening technology developed from Kilo-class submarines purchased from Russia.
 The last two Type 093As may have been further improved by using acoustic dampening mounts derived from later Russian technology, possibly making them China's "first quiet submarine."

 The Type 093B has pump-jet propulsion.
-Four have been launched between May 2022 and January 2023, and could have three of this class operational by 2025.
-According to Carlson and Wang, the reported launch in May 2022 likely did not happen as the rail line between the construction hall to the launching barge was blocked.
+The first was reportedly launched in early-2022; according to Carlson and Wang, the reported launch in May 2022 likely did not happen as the rail line between the construction hall to the launching barge was blocked.
+In 2024, the United States reported the first three could be operational in 2025.

-False report of an accident in August 2023
+Unverified accident in August 2023

 On 21 August 2023, Lude Media, an anti-Chinese Communist Party social media organization run by Wang Dinggang, reported that a Type 093 had been lost with its entire crew around the Taiwan Strait.
 The report was unsubstantiated.
 On August 22, Taiwan's Ministry of National Defense reported its intelligence and surveillance had not detected an incident.
 On August 31, China stated the report was false.

 Radio Free Asia cited Chris Carlson, a retired submariner and US naval intelligence analyst stating "(t)he problem is the vast majority of the reporting (...) is from Taiwanese sources that have some credibility issues" and that the details required verification.